-This course involves significant reading – the equivalent of one 250-page book per week.
-Students are encouraged to purchase used copies of books at significant discounts from online sellers.
-Virtually all of the books are written by journalists who understand Washington and know how to write a compelling narrative that is at once sophisticated and accessible to general readers.
+Fair warning: this course involves significant reading – as many as 250 pages per week.
+Students are encouraged to purchase used copies of books that are available at reasonable cost from online sellers (several are no longer in print).
+Virtually all of the books are written by journalists who understand Washington and can write a compelling narrative that is sophisticated, accessible, and fascinating to general readers.
 Whenever possible, we have eliminated non-essential portions of books from the assigned reading.
-Because that was not always possible, however, students should learn to skip over less relevant passages that get too far into the weeds or that shed little light on the way Washington works.
+Because that was not always possible, however, students should learn to skip over less relevant passages that get too far into the weeds or shed little light on the way Washington works.
 Knowing when and how to skim is a good life skill to learn.

 Midterm Essay

-Students will be required write an essay of up to six (6) pages midway through the course on what they have learned about the tension that policy makers face between creating what they feel to be the best policy and accommodating political realities.
-These are not meant to be research papers.
-Students should simply draw on what they have learned so far in the course from the readings, lectures, discussions, and guest speakers.
-The essays will be due at the end of the combined spring break.
+Midway through the course, students will be required write an essay of roughly six (6) pages that will ask them to apply one of themes of the course to a present-day policy debate.
+Although the paper may require a modest amount of research at news sites, the primary purpose is to give students a chance to apply what they have learned from readings, lectures and discussions to a current topic.
+The essays should be sent as an email attachment to TA Matt Guido (Penn students) or Prof. Pearlstein (Mason students) by the end of the combined spring break, which is Monday, March 21.

 Group Presentations

-Early in the course, students will be divided into nine equal-sized presentation groups based on their political leanings (liberal, centrists and conservative) and their relative interest in three topics (immigration, taxes and racial justice).
-Prior to the start of the course, students will be asked to complete and return a brief questionnaire on their ideological leanings and policy interests that will be used to make the group assignments.
+Early in the course, students will be divided into nine presentation groups based on their political leanings and their interest in three topics: tech policy, poverty and racial justice.
+Prior to the start of the course, students will be asked to complete and return a brief questionnaire on their ideological leanings and policy interests and their topic preferences.
+The survey will be used to make the group assignments.

-The task for each group will be to come up with an effective five-point policy proposal on one of the three topics that is politically viable and consistent with the group’s ideological leanings.
-During the final three class sessions, three groups will give a 25-minute presentation explaining their proposals and defend it on policy and political grounds.
-Group members will then respond to questions and comments from professors and students.
+The task for each group will be to come up with an effective five-point policy proposal for a hypothetical presidential candidate on one of the three topics.
+The plan should be both politically viable and consistent with the group’s ideological leanings.
+During each of the final three class sessions, the three groups assigned to that week’s topic will give a 20-minute presentation explaining their proposals.
+Group members will then respond to questions from professors and other students.
+All group members should have at least some speaking role.

-Groups will be evaluated on their presentations by the professors and a guest from the Washington policy community.
-Scores will be based on the thoroughness of research, the clarity with which they define the problem, the sophistication and originality of their proposal to solve it, the soundness of the policy and political logic, and the quality of the oral and graphic presentation.
-For the presentations, groups may use up to 15 slides.
-Each group should provide a single-page summary of their plan that the rest of the class can use to follow along with the presentation.
+Groups will be evaluated on their presentations by the professors and a third guest judge drawn from the Washington political and policy community.
+Scores will be based on the thoroughness of research, the clarity with which they define the problem, the sophistication and originality of their proposal to solve it, the soundness of the policy and political logic and the quality of the oral and graphic presentation.
+For the presentations, groups may use up to 10 slides.
+Each group should provide a one-page printed summary of their plan that the rest of the class can use to follow along with the presentation.

-Although groups should try to operate by consensus, each group should select one student to moderate its deliberations, assign tasks and communicate with professors.
+Although groups should try to operate by consensus, each should select one student to moderate its deliberations, assign tasks and communicate with the teaching assistant assigned to assist that group.